-The Sustainable Communities and Waste Hub is part of the second phase of the Australian Government’s National Environmental Science Program (NESP), a ground breaking program that has for the past six years delivered practical environment outcomes through almost 400 successful science projects and helped to shape the nation’s environmental science agenda.
+The Sustainable Communities and Waste (SCaW) Hub is part of the second phase of the Australian Government’s National Environmental Science Program (NESP), a ground breaking program that has for the past six years delivered practical environment outcomes through almost 400 successful science projects and helped to shape the nation’s environmental science agenda.

 The Hub is hosted by UNSW and led by Australian Research Council Laureate Professor Veena Sahajwalla, a materials scientist, engineer, inventor and a founder and Director of UNSW’s Centre for Sustainable Materials Research and Technology (SMaRT).

 The Hub will coordinate research on reducing the impact of plastic and enhancing sustainable people-environment interactions, develop ways to minimise impacts of hazardous substances and pollutants, and deliver cutting edge technical capabilities, particularly in the fields of waste and materials processing.

 The Hub is a consortium comprising six world-class research institutions led by UNSW Sydney, working in partnership with the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Monash University (MU), Swinburne University of Technology (SUT), Curtin University (CU), and the University of Tasmania (UTas), and various industry partners.

 Here is a link to the Government's announcement of the second phase of NESP, known as NESP2, made 10 December 2020, which covered a total investment of $149 million from 2021-2027 across 4 new research hubs: the Sustainable Communities and Waste Hub, the Climate Systems Hub, the Marine and Coastal Hub and the Resilient Landscapes Hub.

 Here is a link to the Hub site on the Government's NESP website.